A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical necks: The model metric

 \subsection{The asymptotic expansion near the singular set}

 Now we have proven \cref{prop:bounded-inverse}, we show its usefulness by applying it on the local expansion that is given in \cref{eq:introduction:expansion-donaldson}.
 We do this by comparing this expansion to the expansion into Fourier modes.
 Explicitly, let $u \in C^{\infty}(\hat{M})$ be a solution of \cref{eq:equation-for-z2-harmonic-1-form}.
-As we have seen in the proof of \cref{prop:bounded-inverse}, the restriction of $u$ on a neck and boundary region near a connected component $\Sigma_i$ of $\Sigma$, can be expanded as
+As we have seen in the proof of \cref{prop:bounded-inverse}, on a neck and boundary region near a connected component $\Sigma_i$ of $\Sigma$ the restriction of $u$ can be expanded in its Fourier modes as

 where $I_{nm}(r)$ is the solution of \cref{eq:harmonic-function-on-boundary-and-neck} that vanishes at $r = 0$.
 That is, up to a scalar multiple and on the region where $\tilde{r} = r$, $I_{nm}(r)$ equals $r^{|n|/2}$ when $m = 0$ or it is the modified Bessel function $I_{|n|/2}(|m| \: r)$ of the first kind.
 We normalise $I_{nm}(r)$, such that $I_{nm}(r)$ is positive and $I_{nm}(r) = r^{|n|/2} + \O(r^{(|n|+1)/2})$.
-Also, depending on the context, we also write $u_{nm} := u_{nm}(s, \omega, \Sigma_i)$ to simplify notation. \\
+Also, depending on the context, we also write $u_{nm} := u_{nm}(s, \omega, \Sigma_i)$ to simplify notation.

 Comparing \cref{eq:expansion-fourier-modes-2} with the expansion in the $A(\theta)$ and $B(\theta)$, which is given in \cref{eq:introduction:expansion-donaldson}, we conclude that the function $A(\theta)$ depends on the $n=\pm 1$ Fourier modes and that the function $B(\theta)$ depends on the $n=\pm 3$ Fourier modes.
 Even more, the fact that $u$ is real-valued implies the condition $u_{nm} = \bar{u}_{-n, -m} $ and thus we can ignore the negative $n$-modes.
 By identifying $z^{n/2} = r^{n/2} e^{i n \phi}$, we conclude